 A GDPR compliant company will have developed a software solution that will be able to track all the client’s information.
 The solution will be able to go through all the databases where any of the client’s personal identifiable information can be found and with a simple command it can be erased within the deadlines required under GDPR.

+The second from our two GDPR use cases.
 Business transactions between companies with headquarters in different countries are quite common.
 One of the necessities related to that is the transfer of information from one country to the other.
 Identifying the people whose information needs to be moved is tedious and time-consuming task.

 A solution that meets GDPR requirements will allow a company to centralize all data subject information (employees and customers) and have easy seamless access to the information abroad.
 Once information has been detected, the company can move all the information safely, and in accordance with Chapter 5 (General Data Protection Regulation) of the new data protection regulation.

 So, there you have two different GDPR scenarios that businesses often run into.
 Although there are many more scenarios to consider, we hope that this gives you an idea of how the regulation works and how it can impact your organization.
-If you still want to learn more, download our GDPR whitepaper, which will provide you with more in-depth information on the topic.